 Description The contents of the specified Data Memory are first incremented by 1.
 If the result is 0, the following instruction is skipped.
+As this requires the insertion of a dummy instruction while the next instruction is fetched, it is a three cycle instruction.
+If the result is not 0 the program following instruction is skipped.
 The result is stored in the Accumulator but the specified Data Memory contents remain unchanged.
 As this requires the insertion of a dummy instruction while the next instruction is fetched, it is a three cycle instruction.
 If the result is not 0 the program proceeds with the following instruction.